 CU Succeed

 CU Succeed is an intervention and tracking system that uses a holistic approach to student success.
-CU Succeed allows faculty to provide academic and non-academic warnings, as well as commend students for their accomplishments.
+CU Succeed enables faculty to provide academic and non-academic alerts, as well as commend students for their accomplishments.
+Alerts raised through CU Succeed are automatically shared with the student support personnel best positioned to intervene.

-CU Succeed Progress Surveys provide a way for faculty to raise flags (concerns) and kudos (achievements) on students during critical points during the semester.
+CU Succeed Progress Surveys enable faculty to raise flags (concerns) and kudos (achievements) on students during critical points during the semester.

 FAQs